thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 Use this section to include links to other tutorials, such as tutorials that allow users to learn about other features.
 You can also include links to relevant resources, like articles, blogs, or videos.

-## Helpful tips when writing your tutorial

-* Keep your tutorial focused.
-If needed, include links to other pieces of documentation that explain concepts or terms in more depth.
-* If users will copy and paste code samples, make sure they include the following:
-  * Any required `import` or `using` statements
-  * Code comments that explain what the code does
-* Lengthy tutorials can overwhelm users.
-Consider condensing or removing steps or reevaluating the scope of the tutorial.